Eye test – visual acuity examinations

 Stereo vision means the ability of spatial vision.
 There are many different methods and examination options for this test.
 The Lang stereotest I and II are often used, in which the patient is presented with a test card on which small black dots show three-dimensional images.
 These can only be recognized if stereo vision is intact.

 In practice, this test is also suitable as a rapid screening method if, for example, there is a need for is to distinguish pseudostrabismus (e.g., epicanthus) from true strabismus.
 In the positive case, it suggests an intact stereopsis.

-The color recognition is checked according to EASA with the color charts according to Ishihara or on the anomaloscope (according to Nagel) or with a signal lantern.
+The color recognition is checked accordingly to EASA with the color charts (according to Ishihar) or on the anomaloscope (according to Nagel) or with a signal lantern.

 Ishihara color charts are a simple eye test with different color charts, on which colored numbers and shapes can be recognized ,- the test is installed in all common eye test devices in Europe/Germany, it is very well known and widespread.
 It is actually very easy to pass.

 Only if color vision disorders are really present, then it is necessary, actually also another chance, – by means of further tests still another possibility to receive sufficient color vision to be able to fly attested.
 In case that color vision disorders are really present it bis necessary to make further tests.
 Passing these tests the patient has „a second chance“ to testify the sufficient color vision that is necessary to be able to fly.

 The examination with the color plates must take place under good lighting conditions.
 Results on the anomaloscope depend on the experience of the individual examiner.

 There are 3 types of lanterns allowed.
 Spectrolux – Holmes Wright – Beynes.
 These lantern types are actually very difficult to buy as medical devices at the moment….
 Also the AMC`s have problems with it.